 For FY21, Rs.
-3,100 crore will be allocated to the Culture Ministry.
+3,100 crores will be allocated to the Culture Ministry.
 Rs.
-2,500 crore to be allocated for the promotion of tourism.
+2,500 crores to be allocated for the promotion of tourism.
 Under UDAN, 100 more airports will be developed by 2024.
 There will be a set up of 5 archaeological sites with museums in Adichanallur in Tamil Nadu, Rakhi Gadi in Haryana, Dholavira in Gujarat, Hastinapur in UP, and Shivsagar in Assam.
 In Ranchi, Jharkhand, a trial museum will be set up.
 In Lothal, a maritime site will be set up.

 The deduction of Rs.
 1, 50,000 for affordable housing will be extended to loan sanctions by a year.
 Extension by one year to March 2021 will also be there for a tax holiday on the profits of affordable housing project developers.

 During the 75th year of the country’s independence (2022), India will host the G-20 residency.
 This event will focus on driving global economic advantage.
 Rs.
 100 crore will be allocated for this purpose.

 - Financial Sector

 To build a robust and reliable finance sector, Rs.
 3.5 crore as capital will be infused into PSU banks.
 Some of the banks will be encouraged for fundraising purposes.
 For this, encouragement will be provided to move the capital market.
 Deposit insurance cover is now hiked to Rs.
 5 lakh from Rs.
 1 lakh.

 - NBFC eligibility for SARFAESI Act reduced from Rs.
 500 crore AUM to Rs.
 100 crore.